jplewa/Fortran-AGH/projekty/projekt2/README.md

 # Matrix multiplication
 Project for a university Fortran class.
-Generates output files with time measurements of three different matrix multiplication methods and plots them.
+Generates output files with time measurements of five different matrix multiplication methods and plots them.

 ### Prerequisites
 Tested with ifort 18.0.1 20171018.